iamjameswalters/iamjameswalters.github.io/content/django-deployment.md

 In Python land, we have a similar standard called [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) (or Web Server Gateway Interface).
 It's usually pronounced _whizz-ghee._ The way this works is the web server passes the request over to a WSGI server (like [gunicorn](https://pypi.org/project/gunicorn/) or [Waitress](https://pypi.org/project/waitress/)).
 That WSGI server runs a WSGI callable for your application.
 How on earth do I make that, you ask?
 Django already did it for you when you ran `startproject`&mdash;it's in the `wsgi.py` file.

 So, you need to install a WSGI server, and pass it your `wsgi.py` file to run.
 If you're setting up a virtual machine, you might write a script to run this on boot, or use a [systemd service](https://vsupalov.com/django-systemd-crashcourse/).
 Then, you [configure the web server](https://realpython.com/django-nginx-gunicorn/#incorporating-nginx) to pass requests over to the WSGI server.
-The WSGI server will run it through your Django app, and after generating the appropiate page, pass that response back to the web server to hand off to your user.
+The WSGI server will run it through your Django app, and after generating the appropriate page, pass that response back to the web server to hand off to your user.

 ### ASGI